FCCPC accuses Google of shielding illegal online loan sharks

 Recall that FCCPC raided the offices of some online loan sharks operating illegally in Lagos about three weeks ago, where Irukera disclosed that the commission had secured court orders to enforce the withdrawal of the defaulting Apps from Google and Apple platforms.

-The FCCPC CEO said that he considers the uncooperative attitude of Google as a potential threat to key national interests.
+The FCCPC CEO said that he considers the uncooperative attitude of Google as a potential threat to key national interest.

 He expressed frustration over the inability of the commission in contacting Google while trying to pull out apps from the Google Store.